 So what does that mean:

-- A second pair of yoga pants, a pair of leggings, OR a second pair of Columbia pants.
+- A second pair of yoga pants, leggings, OR a second pair of Columbia pants.

 To be honest, I have been debating on what my third option will be for my next Camino.
 I’m tempted to take a lightweight dress.
 I say this because I don’t like wearing JUST leggings and I can wear a dress in villages or cities and be very comfortable.
 I can still wear leggings underneath if I need to.
 So that, for me would be 1 pair of leggings, Columbia pants and a dress.
 (I’d probably add bike shorts for under the dress for the warmer days).

 - 1 long sleeve Merino shirt

 - 2 short sleeve t-shirts.
 This is a personal preference.
 I recommend merino here as well.
 I took a Super(wo)man t-shirt on my 2018 Camino, mainly because it kept me motivated.